tjvllbn/tjvllbn/README.md

 Build   design and develop in tight loops, brand and product in parallel Ship    hand off systems and front-end a team can actually run
 ```

-One story, brand to product.
-Full range, one hand, no handoffs.

 ---